numfocus/gsoc/2016/proposals/filip-ter.md

 ### Abstract

 Currently sparse data structures provided by pandas exist in a `sparse` module under the `pandas` project.
 This package has few users and is easy to overlook when developing new features.
 I propose to change sparse to its own independent project named `pandas-sparse`, which will then be an external dependency of pandas.
-This will greatly enhance the modularity of pandas, as well as making it easier to develop new features for `pandas-sparse` by making it clear that the data structures are implemented differently.
+This will greatly enhance the modularity of pandas, as well as making it easier to develop new features for `pandas-sparse` by making it intuitive that these data structures have a different implementation.
 While making the module independent, compatibility with the `pandas/core` data structures will remain a top priority for `pandas-sparse`.

 The `sparse` module also has many [issues](https://github.com/pydata/pandas/issues?q=is%3Aopen+is%3Aissue+label%3ASparse) that remain unresolved.
 The errors make sparse more difficult to use and require workarounds.
 On top of this there are enhancements to sparse that have been requested on Github.
 In addition to refactoring the module I plan to fix some of the more relevant bugs and implement requested enhancements, in order to provide a wider range of features to sparse data structures.